 On the surface, the process of getting press coverage sounds simple.
 But, because journalists are constantly pitched about new products, standing out from the crowd can be difficult.

-Whether you’re an established business, or are just getting started, it’s never too soon to let people know about your product.
-Choosing the best outlet to promote your business is only half the battle - which is why so many find themselves in the dark.
+Whether you’re an established business, or you're just getting started, it’s never too soon to let people know about your product.
+Choosing the best outlet to promote your business is only half the battle.

 Getting traditional press coverage can be an extremely difficult process.
 Often, journalists and editors are overloaded day and night with pitches.